gabeweng/gabeweng.github.io/_posts/2019-07-15-identify-text-language-python.md

 When working with a dataset for NLP,  the corpus may contain a mixed set of languages.
 Here, language identification can be useful to either filter out a few languages or to translate the corpus to a single language and then use it for your downstream tasks.

-In this post, I will explain the working mechanism and usage of the fasttext language detection library.
+In this post, I will explain the working mechanism and usage of various language detection libraries.

 ## Facebook's Fasttext library